sol-plunder/reaver/note/arch/bplan.md

 - The runtime shrinks to something genuinely minimal.
 - New platforms become cheap to support — provide the syscall surface and a codegen backend, and everything else is inherited.
 - The formal and implementation stories are both clean, because they were never forced to compromise each other.

+## Purity and Effects

+PLAN itself is pure: it is axiomatic, deterministic, and has no side effects.
+BPLAN is likewise pure — jets are simply fast native implementations of pure functions, not a source of impurity.
+Impurity only enters with platform-specific extensions like XPLAN and JPLAN, where the injected handlers perform real effects (Linux syscalls, browser APIs).
+The purity boundary runs along the handler set, not along any other architectural line.

+## Portability

+PLAN code is inherently portable because it is pure, axiomatic, and deterministic.
+It carries no platform dependencies by definition.

+XPLAN and JPLAN are non-portable extensions — they are thin wrappers over their host platform's native ABI and do not pretend to be anything else.

+The mechanism for portable effectful code is virtualization: you define a custom effectful ABI (e.g. RPLAN, a PLAN ABI for REPL demos) in terms of PLAN virtualization, then implement that ABI's driver on each target platform (XPLAN, JPLAN, etc.).
+The program logic is written against the abstract ABI and is therefore portable; only the driver is platform-specific.

+## Two Approaches to Effectful Code

+There are two ways to structure effectful code in this system, with different tradeoffs:

+**Virtualization.** The program runs inside a PLAN interpreter with injected handlers that perform effects on its behalf.
+This is the faster approach, but execution state lives in the call stack and cannot be serialized.

+**Explicit monadic interface.** Effectful code returns a request value and a continuation function rather than performing effects directly.
+The caller performs the effect and then invokes the continuation.
+Because the continuation is a first-class function value, the entire program state can be saved to disk and resumed later.
+This approach is slower due to the added indirection, but enables persistence and makes effectful program logic portable and deterministic — it just requires a hardware-specific driver that implements the right interface.

+The choice between them is a tradeoff: virtualization for performance, explicit monads for persistence and inspectability.